-Figure 6: Motor control / power stage hardware.
+Figure 6: Motor control hardware.

-The motor control / power stage modules, Figure 6, incorporate algorithms and necessary sensor interfaces to safely control brushed or sensored brushless motors at 50V with a maximum load of 10A.
-Default communication is facilitated through the ethernet bus; however, each motor control/power stage can be configured to emulate a standard serial port over USB.
+The motor control modules, Figure 6, incorporate algorithms and necessary sensor interfaces to safely control brushed or sensored brushless motors at 50V with a maximum load of 10A.
+Default communication is facilitated through the ethernet bus; however, each motor control module can be configured to emulate a standard serial port over USB.
 Peak current, maximum current slew, maximum motor voltage, and many other programmable features are accessible via a web browser or a programmatic serial communication protocol.
 Each motor in the AUV design has a dedicated motor controller.
-The independence of each controller is used to encapsulate catastrophic failures to a single source instead of inducing multiple failure points, an advantage over previous design iterations.
+The independence of each controller is used to encapsulate catastrophic failures to a single source instead of inducing multiple failure points.

 Power management circuitry, shown in Figure 7, inside the main pressure vessel allows for multiple hot swappable external power supplies to be joined into two primary 16V and 32V rails, transparent to any devices that are powered.
 The design also preserves the complete isolation of these two rails, segmenting any inductive or heavily switching loads to a confined power space away from sensitive sensors and microelectronics.
-Furthermore, each power input's present voltage and current are monitored independently, enabling the power controller to shut down in the case of dangerous over current or under voltage situations.
+Furthermore, each power input's voltage and current are monitored independently, enabling the power controller to shut down in the case of dangerous over current or under voltage situations.
 Audible commands help to inform the operator of system status when sealed and magnetic hall effect sensors allow for power control of the system without potential leaks through mechanical switches.

-Figure 7: Power management / merge hardware.
+Figure 7: Power management and merge hardware.